Ianica/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first script is the automation of the command pwd The second script is the automation of teh command ls
+The first script is the automation of the command pwd The second script is the automation of the command ls The thrid script is the automation of the command cd